 How Has the UK Energy Market Evolved?

 The Electricity Act 1947 and Gas Act 1947 nationalised all energy-related businesses and formed the government-owned operations that allowed the energy market to grow and evolve into a national network.
-The country’s energy market whilst nationalisation was split into 12 regions that managed the distribution network and the supply of energy.
-The national transmission networks were created and were run nationally, as were the power generation businesses.
+The country’s energy market under nationalisation was split into 12 regions that managed the distribution network and the supply of energy.
+The national transmission networks were created and were run nationally as were the power generation businesses.